What is a Clause

-A clause is comprised of a group of words which includes a subject and a finite verb.
-A clause contains only one subject and one verb.
+A clause is comprised of a group of words that include a subject and a finite verb.
+It contains only one subject and one verb.
 The subject of a clause can be mentioned or hidden, but the verb must be apparent and distinguishable.

 - I graduated last year.
 (One clause sentence)

 - When I came here, I saw him.
 (Two clause sentence)

 - When I came here, I saw him, and he greeted me.
 (Three clause sentence)